Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 * [[http://washington.joindiaspora.com]]
 * [[http://adams.joindiaspora.com]]

-For a list of unofficial, community-driven servers, see [[Community supported seeds]].
+For a list of unofficial, community-driven servers, see [[Community supported pods]].

-You can check the version of these seeds by clicking "DEBUG INFO" at the very bottom of each page.
+You can check the version of these pods by clicking "DEBUG INFO" at the very bottom of each page.
 There, the commit id and commit date is noted.

 ***How do I get past the login page when I don't have an account yet?***<br>
 To create a new account, go to:
-[[http://yourdiasporainstance.com/signup]] (replacing *yourdiasporainstance.com* with the the host name of your seed).
+[[http://yourdiasporainstance.com/signup]] (replacing *yourdiasporainstance.com* with the the host name of your pod).

 ***What is a *seed*?***<br>
+A seed is the equivalent to a profile or an account and contains all the data of a specific user.
+Your seed interacts with the seeds of your friends to keep eachother up to date.
+You can see it as a package of personal data... which is all yours!
+Seeds are hosted on servers running the Diaspora software, which are called 'pods'.
+In the distant future you will be able to move your seed between pods.

+***What is a *pod*?***<br>
-A seed is an HTTP server (a webserver) where Diaspora is running.
-There are several seeds which you can access using a webbrowser.
-Communication is not restricted to one seed.
-You can add friends from other seeds and communicate with them.
+A pod is an HTTP server (a webserver) where Diaspora is running.
+There are several pods which you can access using a webbrowser.
+Communication is not restricted to one pod.
+You can add friends from other pods and communicate with them.
+In a-technical words: it's a website where you can make or upload your own seed.

 [[Aspects FAQ]]